eagronin/yelp-prepare/README.md

 group by is_open;
 ```

-It is intuitive that open businesses have, on average, a larger number of stars as the output below shows, because it is easier for better / highly rated resaurants to survive.
-The number of reveiws is also larger for open businesses, likely for two reasons: first, highly rated businesses tend to have more customers (and hence more reviews) and second, time could have elapsed between the closure of closed businesses and extraction of the Yelp dataset, during which open businesses continued accumulating reviews, while closed businesses no longer accumulated any reviews.
+It is intuitive that open businesses have, on average, a larger number of stars as the output below shows, because it is easier for better / highly rated restaurants to survive.
+The number of reviews is also larger for open businesses, likely for two reasons: first, highly rated businesses tend to have more customers (and hence more reviews) and second, time could have elapsed between the closure of closed businesses and extraction of the Yelp dataset, during which open businesses continued accumulating reviews, while closed businesses no longer accumulated any reviews.

 ```
 +---------+-------------------+--------------------+--------------------------+